Aspiring executives can now develop the thinking and behaviors needed for senior level success.

 “Highly recommended for career development, by far one of the best management programs I have attended in 31 years of government service.
 You will not be disappointed if you enroll in this program.” – BEE Executive Fellows Participant

 Prepare yourself for senior leadership positions in your agency by becoming a Brookings Executive Education (BEE) Executive Fellow, a unique “customizable cohort” learning experience.
 As a BEE Executive Fellow you will attend five cohort courses that ground you in BEE’s research based, award winning paradigm for executive success: Leading Thinking®.

-Executive Fellows start the 12 month program (20 course days) with an assessment and feedback session.
-A 360-degree leadership assessment based on the Office of Personnel Management’s (OPM) ECQs Executive Core Qualifications (ECQs) will provide a baseline from which to assess strengths and learning opportunities.
+Executive Fellows start the 12 month program (20 course days).
 In addition to the cohort courses, Fellows’ will receive vouchers to attend other BEE competency-focused leadership courses to close any perceived leadership gaps or specific knowledge, skills, and behaviors you want to develop.

 •Benefit from the close relationships developed with other fellows in the cohort courses and